 Cape Otway Lighthouse – Great Ocean Road

 The Great Ocean Road’s only lighthouse, also known as the Cape Otway Light Station, lays claim to being Australia’s most important lighthouse.
 Certainly, it guards one of the country’s most treacherous coastlines and was built after hundreds of lives were lost from numerous shipwrecks.
 As such, it is Australia’s oldest surviving lighthouse and invites visitors to enjoy the breathtaking views from its observation deck.
 There is also an excellent interpretive Centre and indigenous Cultural Centre, which also make a visit here highly worthwhile.

 Lorne – Great Ocean Road

-The cute little town of Lorne on the Great Ocean Road is a lovely place to stop for a few hours or even spend the night.
-With plenty of nearby waterfalls to walk to, I really enjoyed an active and outdoorsy exploration of the area on foot.
+The little town of Lorne is a lovely place to stop for a few hours or even spend the night.
+There is plenty of nearby waterfalls to walk to.
+You can enjoy an active and outdoorsy exploration of the area on foot.